Political positions of Tulsi Gabbard: Assange, Snowden, and Manning

+Trump administrations

-Trump administration
+First Trump administration

 On November 21, 2016, Gabbard became the second Democrat (after Michelle Rhee) to meet with President-elect Donald Trump and his transition team at Trump Tower.
 She described the meeting as "frank and positive" and said she accepted the meeting to influence Trump before Republicans grew in influence and escalated the war to overthrow the Syrian government.
 She later called the Trump administration's 2017 Shayrat missile strike reckless and "short-sighted."

 Gabbard did not join the 169 congressional Democrats who signed a letter of opposition to Steve Bannon's appointment as Trump's chief strategist, but she joined 182 other colleagues to co-sponsor a bill to remove him from the National Security Council.

 Gabbard vehemently criticized the 2017 United States–Saudi Arabia arms deal and the administration's decision not to sanction Saudi Arabia over the murder of Jamal Khashoggi.

 In an October 29, 2019 press conference with family members of victims of the September 11, 2001 terror attacks, Gabbard requested the Trump administration to declassify the findings of its investigation into a possible involvement of Saudi Arabia government officials in the September 11 attacks and to end all aid for Saudi Arabia until this information is made public.
 Gabbard reintroduced House resolution 663 from 2017 as resolution 662 to push for this goal.